Last updated: April 2023

 Of course, an essential part of your strategy is creating attractive pins to catch the eye of people and encourage them to view your pins, save and click through to the landing page.

-To get a head start on the task of creating fresh pins, you can purchase large sets of pins here – designed with several types of content in mind.
+To get a head start on the task of creating fresh pins, you can purchase Pinterest template kits here – designed with several types of content in mind including one of our most popular Pinterest Canva templates.

-If you where wondering how long you can expect to see growth, new Pinterest accounts can see results in 4-6 weeks.
+If you were wondering how long you can expect to see growth, new Pinterest accounts can see results in 4-6 weeks.

 On established accounts, when major changes are made to pins and boards, stats tend to go down the first 2-3 weeks then slowly pick up and build momentum once SEO kicks in.